-If during the semester you find yourself experiencing symptoms of a possible Covid infection, or if you were in close contact with someone who has Covid, you should not come to class and instead contact Fordham student health services (health@fordham.edu or at 718-817-4160).
-Your absence will not be held against you in any way.
-Just let me know through email, and I am happy to meet with you on Zoom to discuss any material you missed in detail.
+If during the semester you find yourself experiencing symptoms of a possible Covid infection, or if you were in close contact with someone who has Covid, you should not come to class.
+You will not be penalized in any way for missing class for health reasons (Covid or otherwise!).
+If you find yourself symptomatic or exposed, you should contact Fordham student health services (health@fordham.edu or at 718-817-4160) and get tested.
+Just let me know you will be absent through email.
+I am happy to meet with you on Zoom to discuss any material you missed in class.

 The pandemic has thus far affected all of us in some way, though the extent to which it has is likely to be different for each of us.
-However, I imagine that at this point we are all, if nothing else, tired, frustrated, and facing all types of motivational issues.
+However, at this point we are all, if nothing else, tired, frustrated, and facing all types of motivational issues.
 This is completely understandable.
-And of course some of us may be dealing with much more serious possible issues caused by Covid-19 - including its effect on our own physical and mental health, that of our family and other loved ones, as well as any economic struggles caused by the pandemic.
+And, of course, some of us may be dealing with much more serious possible issues caused by Covid-19 - including its effect on our own (long and short term) physical and mental health, that of our family and other loved ones, as well as any economic struggles caused by the pandemic.
 If you are facing issues limiting your ability to participate and perform fully in this course, please do not hesitate to reach out so we can work on solving those problems.